sanbales/openmbee-vm/README.md

 Enter `http://127.0.0.1:9200` in the page's cluster URL; the app name is the ElasticSearch index you want to browse, i.e. use `<project id>` (in lower case) to view a specific project or `*` to browse all.

+### Using Apache Jena
+Jena is not configured as a server, but a Docker container that runs your commands and then exits.
+To use it, SSH into the Vagrant VM

+    `$ vagrant ssh`

+and type the desired commands using the jena prefix, e.g. use the riot command

+    `$ jena riot --version`

+or

+`$ jena -h`

+to see all available commands.
+For documentation of these commands, see https://jena.apache.org/documentation/index.html

 ### Using Apache Jena Fuseki
-This repo only sets up the [Fuseki][fuseki] remote server on http://127.0.0.1:8080/fuseki.
-However, the server is not started by default at the VM's initialization; it needs to be manually started.
+This repo only sets up the [Fuseki][fuseki] server on http://127.0.0.1:8080/fuseki.

+> Note: the server may not be started by default at the VM's initialization; it may need to be manually started.
 To do that, visit Tomcat (http://localhost:8080/manager/).
 After authenticating, locate `/fuseki`, and click `start.`

 In order to use Fuseki and MMS, visit https://github.com/Open-MBEE/mms-rdf for instructions.
 Those instructions should be ran on the host machine running the Vagrant VM (not the Vagrant VM itself) using all `local` commands.
 Do not run `./util/local-endpoint.sh`, as this repo already sets up the local endpoint.